-Pain in the lower back, hips, and buttocks
+Pain in your lower back, hips, and buttocks

-Pain may begin gradually over a few weeks to months.
-You may feel discomfort on only one side or alternating sides.
-The pain normally feels dull and spreads over the area.
+Pain may begin gradually over a few weeks or months.
+You may feel discomfort on only one side or on alternating sides.
+The pain normally feels dull, not sharp, and spreads over the area.

-It’s usually not a sharp pain.
-The pain is normally worse in the mornings and at night.
+The pain is usually worse in the mornings and at night.
 Resting or being inactive may worsen the pain.

-You may have stiffness in the lower back, hips, and buttocks area.
+You may have stiffness in your lower back, hips, and buttocks area.
 Your back may feel stiff, and it might be slightly difficult to stand up after sitting or lying down.
 Stiffness is typically worse in the morning and at night and improves during the day.
 It may get worse during rest or inactivity.

 Neck pain and stiffness

-The Spondylitis Association of America notes that women may be more likely to have symptoms that start in the neck and not the lower back.
+The Spondylitis Association of America notes that women may be more likely to have symptoms that start in the neck instead of the lower back.

 Inflammation and pain can lead to fatigue and tiredness.
-This may be worsened by disturbed sleep at night due to pain and discomfort.
-Controlling inflammation helps to manage fatigue.
+Your fatigue may worsen if you experience disturbed sleep at night due to pain and discomfort.
+Reducing inflammation can help manage fatigue.

 Inflammation, pain, and discomfort can cause loss of appetite, weight loss, and a mild fever during flare-ups.
-Managing pain and inflammation helps to ease these symptoms.
+Managing pain and inflammation can help ease these symptoms.

-Long-term ankylosing spondylitis flare-ups typically cause signs and symptoms in more than one part of the body.
+Long-term AS flare-ups typically cause signs and symptoms in more than one part of your body.

 Chronic back pain

-An ankylosing spondylitis flare-up may cause chronic back pain over time.
-You may feel dull to burning pain on both sides of the lower back, buttocks, and hips.
+An AS flare-up may cause chronic back pain over time.
+You may feel dull to burning pain on both sides of your lower back, buttocks, and hips.
 Chronic pain can last for 3 months or longer.

 Pain in other areas

-Pain can spread to other joints over the course of a few months to years.
-You may have pain and tenderness in the mid to upper back, the neck, shoulder blades, ribs, thighs, and heels.
+Pain can spread to other joints over a few months or years.
+You may have pain and tenderness in your middle to upper back, neck, shoulder blades, ribs, thighs, and heels.

 You may also have more stiffness in your body over time.
-Stiffness may also spread to the upper back, neck, shoulders, and rib cage.
-Stiffness may be worse in the mornings and get only slightly better during the day.
+Stiffness may spread to your upper back, neck, shoulders, and rib cage.
+It may be worse in the mornings and get only slightly better during the day.
 You may also have muscle spasms.